LLC Protection Explained: What Does an LLC Protect You From?

 An LLC will typically protect the personal assets of its members, but not always.

-If you plan to open an LLC to protect your personal assets, you must seek legal advice.
-The laws surrounding LLCs vary from state to state, so it's essential to work with a lawyer who knows about the rules and regulations for creating and administering an LLC in your state.
+If you plan to open an LLC to protect your assets, you must seek legal advice.
+The laws surrounding LLCs vary from state to state, so working with a lawyer who knows the rules and regulations for creating and administering an LLC in your state is essential.

 What Does an LLC Not Protect You From?

-Does Forming an LLC Protect Personal Assets From the Actions of Other LLC Members?
+Does Forming an LLC Protect Personal Assets From the Actions of Other Members?

-Forming an LLC provides limited liability protection, safeguarding personal assets from the actions of other LLC members.
-However, this protection is not extended to personal funds commingled with business funds, as that could potentially undermine the separation between personal and business finances.
+Forming an LLC protects personal assets from the actions of other members.
+However, this protection is not extended to private funds commingled with business funds, which could undermine the separation between personal and business finances.

 About The Author